aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/replaceaction/_index.md

 public class ReplaceAction
 ```

-A utility class providing constants.
 Allows the user to specify what happens to the current match during a replace operation.
 ## Fields

 | Field | Description |